 In 1965, the University initiated a graduate program and the first Master of Education degrees were conferred in May, 1966.
-Delta State University now offers master's degrees in the areas of business, commercial aviation, education, natural and social sciences, and nursing, as well as the Educational Specialist degree, Doctor of Education in professional studies, and the Doctor of Nursing Practice.
+Delta State University now offers master's degrees in the areas of business, commercial aviation, education, natural and social sciences, and nursing, as well as the Educational Specialist degree, the Doctor of Education in Professional Studies degree, and the Doctor of Nursing Practice degree.